 If successful after the second presentation, the group will earn 2 points.
 If there

 are further concerns, the question will be once again remanded to the group, and can

-be presented one more final time, where a successful presentation will earn the
+be presented one more final time within one week, where a successful presentation will earn the

 group 1 point.